 Setting an operator.
 Operators are other Ethereum addresses, which can control all domains owned by a caller.

 Setting an approved address.
-Crypto Name Service (CNS) allows setting one approved address per domain, which has equal privileges with a domain owner.
+This allows setting one approved address per domain, which has equal privileges with a domain owner.

 Minting domains is a complex topic and won't be covered on this page.